Cost-of-capital valuation with risky assets: Conclusions

 \section{Conclusions}

 In this paper we showed, for simple yet reasonably realistic model assumptions, that a partial investment of the solvency capital into risky assets with higher return but also higher volatility can be beneficial for both policyholders and shareholders of a non-life insurance company.
 While the fact itself is well-known and also exploited in insurance practice, the present analysis allows to assess this effect quantitatively and quite explicitly from a viewpoint that seems not to have been pursued in the literature before.
 For the concrete static one-period model and under certain assumptions, we established a number of monotonicity results for needed premiums and solvency capital requirements.
 For the case of normally distributed insurance and asset risks it was possible to even derive explicit formulas for these quantities as well as the limit weight $\widehat{w}$ until which risky investment is a mutual advantage.
 We also illustrated the results numerically for parameters that are motivated by real-life magnitudes.
 For heavy-tailed risks, it was possible to quantify the increasing importance of the limited liability option of the shareholders, which can translate into reduced premium requirements of policyholders.
 Also, when the effect of heavy-tailed insurance risk on the overall capital requirement dominates the effect of risky investments, then higher proportions of the risky investment provide an additional pooling effect that supercedes the additionally introduced risk and are typically in favor of the policyholders.\\ The results of this paper may be generalized in various directions.
 For instance, it could be interesting to investigate the sensitivity of the resulting quantities with respect to model uncertainty, both on the dynamics of the financial market and the distribution of insurance claims.
-Furthermore, although the independence assumption between insurance and financial risk is a common assumption in practice for many non-life business lines, it can be interesting to see how introducing dependence may compromise this trade-off of introducing additional risk for the prospect of higher investment returns.
+Furthermore, although the independence assumption between insurance and financial risk is not an uncommon assumption in practice for certain non-life business lines, in a future study we intend to investigate to what extent dependence may compromise this trade-off of introducing additional risk for the prospect of higher investment returns.
 Also, to extend the analysis to a multi-period framework including explicit runoffs in long-tailed business would be of interest (see e.g.\ \cite{salzmann2010cost,Moehr2011}, possibly also under consideration of a changing realized cost-of-capital rate, cf.\ \cite{AlDa}).
 Such extensions are left for future research.